Date: March 5, 2020

 3688 Cessna Drive

-Day 1 – Parent Presentation, in collaboration with the Autism Support Network of BC
+Presented in Collaboration with The Autism Support Network of BC

 Anxiety and the Autism Spectrum: The Psychological Equivalent of Fever

 Anxiety is a term used for the most common group of psychological/behavioral problems affecting humankind.
 These problems are so prevalent in typically developing persons that they are like the psychological equivalent of fever.
 Pertinent to this presentation, these problems are even more prevalent in persons with Autism Spectrum Disorders (ASD) than in typically developing persons.
 One obstacle to clinical progress is the term anxiety itself.
 It is a hypothetical term that has resisted technical definition since Freud popularized it.
 For example, the most authoritative book on anxiety disorders does not even attempt a definition for the first 100 pages and the one then offered is a long paragraph that itself includes a number of undefined terms.
 Nonetheless, a number of effective treatments are available.
 Although better understanding of the term and the phenomena to which it refers would advance treatment even more, the purpose of this talk is merely to describe current knowledge.
 For example, virtually all of the problem behaviors associated with anxiety involve either avoidance or escape.
 In addition, virtually all of the effective treatments involve variations of escape extinction.
 This talk will discuss anxiety in straightforward terms; illuminate the extent to which it affects virtually everyone to a certain degree and the extent to which it affects persons on the autism spectrum even more.
 It will also discuss treatment both in terms of experimental study and in terms of clinical application.
 Finally, because the research on treatment of anxiety in persons with ASD is so limited, the talk will extrapolate from the abundant literature on treatment of anxiety in typically developing persons.